richardnagle/training/behavioural-testing/course.md

 Map the html to ReviewDto.Text
 ]
 ---
-# Deciding on my Dependencies
+# Deciding on my Components
 .written-text[
 .red-text[Validate] the http headers